 Though we have not replaced the term “blended learning” with “powered learning” in our own work or discourse, we think that the concept of “powered learning” emphasizes the critical features of the blended-learning programs we create and promote.
 In our schools, adaptive software programs are intended to empower teachers and students and to drive more personalized, higher-order learning than would occur otherwise.

 The Alliance for Catholic Education’s (ACE’s) Higher-Powered Learning Program is a three-year program guiding teachers and school leaders through the implementation of excellent and sustainable blended-learning programs.
 This cohort-based model includes three to five schools from a diocese (read more about how we select our schools) and each school creates a Blended Learning Advancement and Strategy Team (BLAST), comprised of the school leader(s) and three to four teachers, to lead the higher-powered learning initiative at their schools.
 BLAST members embark on a path that includes four to seven days of professional development each year as well as coaching calls, professional learning communities, and guided projects throughout the course of the program.
-This intensive professional development and support will empower the BLASTs to implement school-wide blended-learning programs by the end of the program.
+This intensive professional development and support empowers the BLASTs to implement school-wide blended-learning programs by the end of the program.

 The Higher-Powered Learning team supports the Notre Dame ACE Academies by providing professional development on blended and personalized learning, data-informed instruction, and using technology in the classroom.
 The team supports several blended-learning teachers in Holy Angels Catholic School, Central Catholic School, and St. Philip Neri Catholic School.